-“There are many kids with a cancer predisposition syndrome who have not yet had cancer,” said Dr. Porter, pediatric hematologist and oncologist at the Aflac Cancer and Blood Disorders Center of Children’s.
+“There are many kids with a cancer predisposition syndrome who have not yet had cancer,” said Dr. Porter, a Pediatric Hematologist and Oncologist at the Aflac Cancer and Blood Disorders Center of Children’s.
 “These kids have not had a systematic study available to them because there has not been a national effort to collect data.
 That’s the advantage of this project.”

-“Cancer predisposition syndrome is not caused by a genetic change in the tumor itself but a genetic change in the entire body,” said Dr. Porter, who is also an associate professor with the Emory University School of Medicine Department of Pediatrics.
-“Sometimes neither parent has the mutated gene but it occurred as a child was developing in the womb.”
+“Cancer predisposition syndrome is not caused by a genetic change in the tumor itself but a genetic change in the entire body,” said Dr. Porter, who is also an Associate Professor at Emory University School of Medicine.
+“Sometimes, neither parent has the mutated gene but it occurred as a child was developing in the womb.”

-Of all childhood cancers, 10 percent are attributed to childhood cancer predisposition syndromes.
-Syndromes included in the consortium to be studied are Li-Fraumeni Syndrome, Familial Adenomatous Polyposis, Succinate Dehydrogenase, Beckwith-Wiedemann Syndrome, PTEN Hamartoma Tumor Syndrome and von Hippel-Lindau Syndrome.
-Other hospitals participating in the consortium with Children’s Healthcare of Atlanta and the Hospital for Sick Kids in Toronto are Children’s Hospital of Philadelphia, St. Jude Children’s Research Hospital, Texas Children’s Hospital, Boston Children’s Hospital and Primary Children’s Hospital.
-All seven sites will enroll 200-300 participants ages 0-21 years-old per year for five years then follow them for another five years.
+Of all childhood cancers, 10% are attributed to childhood cancer predisposition syndromes.
+Syndromes included in the consortium to be studied are Li-Fraumeni syndrome, Familial Adenomatous Polyposis, Succinate Dehydrogenase, Beckwith-Wiedemann syndrome, PTEN Hamartoma Tumor syndrome and von Hippel-Lindau syndrome.
+Other hospitals participating in the consortium with Children’s and the Hospital for Sick Kids in Toronto are Children’s Hospital of Philadelphia, St. Jude Children’s Research Hospital, Texas Children’s Hospital, Boston Children’s Hospital and Primary Children’s Hospital.
+All seven sites will enroll 200 to 300 participants ages 0 to 21 years old each year for five years, then follow those patients for another five years.
 The team will collect relevant medical history, saliva samples for DNA testing and potentially ask for blood samples during clinic visits for surveillance.
 In contrast to prior studies, they will also collect a more in-depth family history using an online referral platform.

 “We will evaluate and optimize care before and after the cancer develops,” said Dr. Porter.